cuspaceflight/OkGo/okgo3/README.md

   to be VPOL.
 And it's gross to put the BNC on the top.
 Maybe same pivot swivel as on OkGo 2 Ignition?
 * USB-B for charging because it's easy to clean the gunk out of.
-* Ignition and control have touchscreens.
+* Ignition and control have touchscreen: ERC12864F7-4

 ## Thoughts
 * Make both PCBs the same?
 They share the radio, battery, charging,